silveralcid/idle-buds/README.md

 ## Idle Buds - Collect, Train, & Dominate!

-Inspired by the charm of creature-collecting adventures and the convenience of idle progression games, *Idle Buds* combines the best of both worlds.
-Drawing influence from timeless RPG mechanics, we envisioned a world where strategy, resource management, and exciting battles meet the joy of nurturing and evolving unique creatures—Buds.
+In a unique mashup that combines the best of Palworld and Melvor Idle, *Idle Buds*  is inspired by the charm of creature-collecting adventures and the convenience of idle progression games.
+Drawing influence from timeless RPG mechanics, we envisioned a world that respected players' time and where strategy, resource management, and exciting battles meet the joy of nurturing and evolving unique creatures—*Buds*.

 ---